Drafting and Enforcing Indemnification Clauses: Real-World Lessons Every Lawyer Should Know (2026 Edition)

 Key topics to be discussed:

-• Who is covered + clear definitions (make the clause readable)
+Who is covered and clear definitions making clauses readable.

 This course is co-sponsored with myLawCLE.